 Your next step will be to go through the California Department of Fair Employment and Housing to file an official complaint if a workplace investigation concludes and you are not satisfied with the outcome.
 Once this claim has been filed, this organization will launch an investigation into your workplace and assess whether they handled their investigation correctly.
 The process will end if it is concluded that your workplace handled the investigation correctly; however, if they discover your workplace mishandled the investigation, you will be given a “right to sue” notice.
 This gives you permission to sue your employer and will begin the next step of the legal process.

 Once you receive a “right to sue” notice from the California Department of Fair Employment and Housing, you will file a harassment lawsuit against your employer.
 When a harassment lawsuit has been filed, you will have officially launched the legal action necessary to complete your sexual harassment claim.
 There are several choices to be made.
 You can choose to sue an individual, such as the person who harassed you, or you will be able to sue an entity, such as your employer, for not handling the harassment properly.
 The specific details of your case will determine the avenue you take.
-A Los Angeles sexual harassment attorney can help you understand the options available to you and make the right choice for your claim.
+A Los Angeles sexual harassment lawyer can help you understand the options available to you and make the right choice for your claim.

 Many sexual harassment cases are very subjective in nature, meaning that an argument can be made that what you experienced was not actually sexual harassment.
 In order to argue a successful sexual harassment case, it is important to provide adequate evidence in support of all of your claims.
 There are several ways that you can ensure you have the correct evidence to support your case.